usaid-cs/yesterday-i-learned/java.md

 - ...However, you [cannot cast a `bool` to/from anything](https://stackoverflow.com/questions/3793650/convert-boolean-to-int-in-java), including an int.
 - You can put underscores in between number literals, e.g. `123_456_789`.
 - Java has an [`Optional` container type](http://rcardin.github.io/functional/programming/types/2019/10/06/optional-is-the-new-mandatory.html) that lets you do your null checks with a different set of methods instead of `!= null`.
 Although [an `Optional` type can never return null](https://stackoverflow.com/questions/28746482/optional-vs-null-what-is-the-purpose-of-optional-in-java-8), you will still need to check if the thing you returned "is empty", i.e. whether the underlying value is null.
 [Could be mistaken though](https://dzone.com/articles/using-optional-correctly-is-not-optional).
+- Don't return an `Optional` if you can return an "empty" container instead.
+For example, if you are normally returning a list of something, an empty list is a perfectly valid return value.
 - `String foo = null` is [perfectly fine](https://www.youtube.com/watch?v=-r5cebGAIZc) in this language.
 You can even compile something like this and get no warnings, and then get `NullPointerException` when you run it.
 Perfection.
 - Null checks are typically replaced with [`Optional<Type> optionalVal = Optional.ofNullable(somethingThatCanBeNull); if(optionalVal.isPresent()) { optionalVal.get(); }`](https://www.toptal.com/java/top-10-most-common-java-development-mistakes).
 When used as such, it is only marginally better than the `== null` check for [not allowing `null` semantically](https://stackoverflow.com/a/28746693/1558430); ["the real power comes from being able to defer the error handling (no value) to a later time and chaining map/flatMap/filter etc. methods without if/else blocks."](https://stackoverflow.com/questions/28746482/optional-vs-null-what-is-the-purpose-of-optional-in-java-8#comment70270554_28746693)
 - You can't return `{0, 1, 2, 3}` and expect to return an array.
 No no no too simple.
 You need to [`return new int[] {0, 1, 2, 3}`](https://stackoverflow.com/a/9331864/1558430).
 Because `new` applies to primitives too.
 Or something.